simon-glitch/simon-glitch.github.io/projects/notes/The Republic/book-1.md

 [A torch race] **with horses!** I replied: That is a novelty.
 Will horsemen carry torches and pass them [from] one to another during the race?

-Yes, said Polemarchus, and not only so, but a festival will he celebrated at night, which you certainly ought to see.
-Let us rise soon after supper and see this festival; there will be a gathering of young men, and we will have a good talk.
-Stay then, and do not be perverse.
+Yes, said Polemarchus, and not ~~only so, but a~~ just that!
+A festival will he celebrated at night, which you certainly ought to see. ~~Let us~~ Let's rise soon after supper and see this festival; there will be a gathering of young men, and we will have a good talk.
+Stay then, and do not ~~be perverse~~ do anything weird.

 Glaucon said: I suppose, since you insist, that we must.
 * Very good, I replied.